 - Charging and collecting payment upon remote visit completion.

 Other useful telemedicine app features for doctors could include:

 - Expanding medical prescription database (with the function of adding detailed descriptions)

 - Video session recording

-Admin panel is marked with features that enable:
+Admin panel in telemedicine app template is marked with features that enable:

 - Doctor management

 - Reporting and Analytics to forecast and adjust the digital strategies

 - Appointment management for workflow flexibility, reducing doctors’ overload, and increasing patients’ convenience

 - Notification management for up-to-date communications.